 For deep partial or full thickness burns, surgical excision of damaged tissue and split-thickness skin grafting for wound closure is indicated.
 While it is possible for a deep partial or full thickness burn to heal without surgery, these wounds generally take 3 weeks or longer to heal.
 This prolonged wound healing process predisposes the patient to wound infection, hypertrophic scarring, and formation of scar contractures.
 With excision and grafting by ten days following the burn injury, a patient can heal the wound within 7 to 10 days postoperatively and decrease the risk of infection or scar significantly.
 For larger % TBSA burns, early removal of the burn injury, and closure of the wounds with a skin graft or skin substitute allow for a significant decrease in systemic inflammation and assists in temperature regulation and fluid management.
 Of note, deeper wounds may require surgical excision and placement of dermal substitute before a skin grafting procedure.

 A multi-disciplinary approach is necessary for successful thermal burn care.
 Patients can require several surgeries over their lifetime for improvement of scar contractures and aesthetic outcomes, and Plastic and General surgeons that take an interest in burn care will often keep relationships with patients throughout their careers.
 Postoperative physical and occupational therapy is often required to prevent contracture formation.
+A dietary consult is required as many patients may require high calories.
+The wound care nurse is essential for routine wound care and dressinf changes.
 Case managers must assist in socioeconomic needs, and psychiatrist or psychologists who specialize in burn care can offer great comfort in this time of physical, emotional, and economic hardship.
 Success in burn care requires more than a thorough knowledge of treatment guidelines but also the dedication to bring all of these specialties together for a common goal.